Bengal Subah: Independent Nawabs of Bengal

 The Nawab of Bengal was the hereditary ruler of Bengal Subah in Mughal India.
 The Nawab of a princely state or autonomous province is comparable to the European title of Grand Duke.
 In the early 18th-century, the Nawab of Bengal was the de facto independent ruler of some part of Bengal and other parts were ruled by Bengal Rajas such as Bardhaman Raj, Cooch Behar State which constitute the modern-day sovereign country of Bangladesh and the Indian states of West Bengal.
 They are often referred to as the Nawab of Bengal, Bihar and Orissa.
-The Nawabs were based in Murshidabad which was centrally located within Bengal.
-Their chief, a former prime minister, became the first Nawab.
-The Nawabs continued to issue coins in the name of the Mughal Emperor.
-But for all practical purposes, the Nawabs governed as independent monarchs.
-Bengal continued to contribute the largest share of funds to the imperial treasury in Delhi.
-The Nawabs, backed by bankers such as the Jagat Seth, became the financial backbone of the Mughal court.
-During the 18th-century, the Nawabs of Bengal were among the wealthiest rulers in the world.
+The nawabs were based in Murshidabad which was centrally located within Bengal.
+The nawabs continued to issue coins in the name of the Mughal Emperor.
+But for all practical purposes, the nawabs governed as independent monarchs.
+Under the early nawabs, Bengal became the financial backbone of the Mughal court, contributing more than half the funds that flowed into the imperial treasury in Delhi.

-The Rajas of Bengal, Nawabs of Bengal oversaw a period of proto-industrialization.
+The Nawabs of Bengal oversaw a period of proto-industrialization.
 The Bengal-Bihar-Orissa triangle was a major production center for cotton muslin cloth, silk cloth, shipbuilding, gunpowder, saltpetre, and metalworks.
 Factories were set up in Murshidabad, Dhaka, Patna, Sonargaon, Chittagong, Rajshahi, Cossimbazar, Balasore, Pipeli, and Hugli among other cities, towns, and ports.
 The region became a base for the British East India Company, the French East India Company, the Danish East India Company, the Austrian East India Company, the Ostend Company, and the Dutch East India Company.

 The British company eventually rivaled the authority of the Nawabs.
 In the aftermath of the siege of Calcutta in 1756, in which the Nawab's forces overran the main British base, the East India Company dispatched a fleet led by Robert Clive who defeated the last independent Nawab Siraj-ud-Daulah at the Battle of Plassey in 1757.
 Mir Jafar was installed as the puppet Nawab.
 His successor Mir Qasim attempted in vain to dislodge the British.
 The defeat of Nawab Mir Qasim of Bengal, Nawab Shuja-ud-Daula of Oudh, and Mughal Emperor Shah Alam II at the Battle of Buxar in 1764 paved the way for British expansion across India.
 The South Indian Kingdom of Mysore led by Tipu Sultan overtook the Nawab of Bengal as the subcontinent's wealthiest monarchy; but this was short-lived and ended with the Anglo-Mysore War.
 The British then turned their sights on defeating the Marathas and Sikhs.

 The Nawabs of Bengal entered into treaties with numerous European colonial powers, including joint-stock companies representing Britain, Austria, Denmark, France and the Netherlands.